digitalakhil7/devops-repo/Kubernetes/0-AkhilKubernetesNotes.md

 Browser: ip:port(from svc)
 ```
 ## ReplicationController(Old) - TR (Template, Replicas)
-High Availability - a new pod is created automatically if a pod is deleted <br>
+High Availability / Monitoring - a new pod is created automatically if a pod is deleted <br>
 Load Balancing & Scaling
 ```
 apiVersion: v1